itsmostafa/certified-aws-developer-associate-notes/3-aws-serverless/stepfunctions.md

 - Maximum execution time is 1 year
 - Possibility to implement human approval feature
 - Use cases:
-    - Order fullfillment
+    - Order fulfillment
     - Data processing
     - Web applications
-    - Any worklfow
+    - Any workflow
 - When designing a Step Function we get an aspect of visualization (flow diagram)
 - The execution can be visually represented on this diagram
 - Any state can encounter errors: